-Mobile computers are quite often exposed to and operated within less than ideal conditions.
-They can be exposed to dust, moisture, extreme temperatures, or UV radiation outside of standard office space, which is temperature controlled, and relatively clean and dry.
-How the device is designed to withstand these conditions is very important to how it will perform, as well as survive in extreme conditions.
+As mobile computers are often exposed to and operated within less than ideal conditions, they can be exposed to dust, moisture, extreme temperatures, or UV radiation outside of standard office space.
+How the device is designed to withstand these conditions is very important to how it will perform, as well as survive in extreme environments.

 IP Rating System Overview